 Screw the eyelet hooks into the pilot holes.
 The eyelet holes should face each other when properly installed.

 Wrap the hanging wire through the eyelet hole a couple of times before running the wire across to the other eyelet screw.

-My friend, Libba, just sent me photos of the cork wall of the bar in her home.
+My friend, Libba, sent me photos of the cork wall on the bar in her home.
 I love the design!
 It looks like it was sprayed with a coat of polyurethane.

-Knitting, cooking, and craft projects — my inspiration for all it: my Mom.
+Knitting, cooking, and crafts — my inspiration for all of it came from my mother.